 Tip: You can check your authentication details in the .csv file that you saved when creating your access key.
 If you didn’t download the .csv file, or if you lost it, you may need to delete the existing access key and add a new one.
 See Managing access keys (console) in AWS.

-to validate the connection to the destination and save the details you
+Save to validate the connection to the destination, and save the

-As part of this validation process, the system uses the provided access key identifier and secret and to save an akamai_write_test_2147483647.txt file in your S3 folder.
-You can only see this file if the validation process is successful, and you have write access to the Amazon S3 bucket and folder that you are trying to send logs to.
+As part of this validation process, the system uses the provided access key identifier and secret to create an akamai_write_test_2147483647.txt file in your S3 folder.
+You can only see this file if the validation process is successful, and you have access to the Amazon S3 bucket and folder that you are trying to send logs to.

 menu, edit the Filename field to change the prefix and suffix for your log

 files.
 File name prefixes support Dynamic time variables.

 For file name prefixes, you shouldn't use the